 Please do not leave essays under doors or place them in the hands of others for delivery.
-Essays will either be handed back during tutorials (or by arrangement from the tutor during his or her office hours) or will be made available at the end of semester for collection from the Politics and International Relations Office.
-Please note that when collecting an essay or any other piece of work from the Office, you will be required to present your student ID card as proof of identify before your work will be returned.
+Essays will either be handed back during tutorials (or by arrangement from the tutor during his or her office hours) or will be made available at the end of semester for collection.